zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 # Bulk Fix Large Mods (No LtMAO)

-> You will need both [tex2dds](https://github.com/Morilli/Ritoddstex/releases) by Morilli and [texconv](https://github.com/microsoft/DirectXTex/releases) by Microsoft.
+> You will need at least [tex2dds](https://github.com/Morilli/Ritoddstex/releases) by Morilli and it's a good idea to get [texconv](https://github.com/microsoft/DirectXTex/releases) by Microsoft.
 These are both small CLI utilities.
 Install both of these to a folder you can remember later.
 {.is-info}

 This tutorial uses CMD, but you can use PowerShell if you want, you just need to adjust the commands quite a bit as loops are not similar and some tools are not the same as in CMD.
 Also, to use Environment Variables in PowerShell you need to append `$env:` ex., `%pbe%` is `$env:pbe` in PowerShell.